automl/SMAC3/v2.0.0a3/_sources/index.rst.txt

 aggressive racing mechanism to efficiently decide which of two configurations performs better.

 SMAC3 is written in Python3 and continuously tested with Python 3.8, 3.9, and 3.10.
 Its Random
 Forest is written in C++.
-In further texts, SMAC is representatively mentioned for SMAC3.
+In the following, SMAC is representatively mentioned for SMAC3.

 If you use SMAC, please cite our `JMLR paper <https://jmlr.org/papers/v23/21-0888.html>`_: